 - The “Technical specifications” section on the Back Market product details page for your item.

-If you received the correct keyboard layout but are not familiar with the layout of some keys, it may be because it was customized for another user in its first life.
+If you received the correct keyboard layout but are not familiar with the layout of some keys, it may be because it was customised for another user in its first life.
 Rest assured that all the same keys are included, just possibly with a few exceptions in their location and/or presentation.
 If it’s a problem for you, feel free to return the item.